gihanrv/yolo-devops/README.md

 ```

 ### Prerequisites
+  - terragrunt
+  - terrform
+* Note: If you don't have Terraform and Terragrunt installed, the installation script will install the latest versions of both tools.

 ### You must have aws cli access before executes install.sh

 2. Change following varible names in [env.hcl](yolo-dev-use1/env.hcl) file base on your aws accouts settings